Widefield NV Magnetic Field Reconstruction for Probing the Meissner Effect and Critical Current Density under Pressure

 We then introduce eight fitting parameters to compute the resonant energies and simulate the corresponding ODMR spectrum: $\{B~\mathrm{field:}~\norm{\vec{B}}, \theta_{B}, \varphi_{B}, \epsilon_{B}$; $\mathrm{Lorentzian:}~C, \delta\nu$; $\mathrm{Pressure~ and~stress~environment:}~P, \alpha\}$.
 As shown in \cref{fig:fig1}(a) and \cref{fig:fig1}(b), we use spherical coordinates to represent the magnetic field with amplitude $\norm{\vec{B}}$, polar angle $\theta_{B}$, and azimuthal angle $\varphi_{B}$.
 The ODMR resonances are modeled by a set of Lorentzian functions with contrast $C$ and linewidth $\delta\nu$ (full width at half maximum).
 A complementary parameter $\varepsilon_B$ is introduced to adjust the ODMR contrast (see below).
 As documented in our previous work~\cite{Hilberer2023Enabling}, the stress which is applied to the NV centers deviates from a hydrostatic pressure $P$ due to the cupping effect of the anvil tip.
 This deviation is modeled by the $\alpha$ parameter, with $\alpha<1$.

 The contrast of the associated ODMR lines for a given NV orientation in the crystal is affected by the orientation between the linear MW polarization and the NV axis, and the value $C$ of the ODMR contrast value is modulated sinusoidally with the angle between the MW magnetic field and the NV axis.
 In the ideal case, $C$ reaches its highest value when these directions are perpendicular and $C$ vanishes when they are parallel.
-To account for any possible deviation in the field misalignment, which reduces the amplitude of this modulation, we introduce the phenomenological parameter $\epsilon_{B}$ for adjusting the modulation depth (see supplemental materials~\cite{SM}).
+To account for any possible deviation in the field misalignment, which reduces the amplitude of this modulation, we introduce the phenomenological parameter $\epsilon_{B}$ for adjusting the modulation depth (see supplemental materials).

 Based on this phenomenological model, we perform constrained global fits to the experimental data by taking into account both the Hamiltonian solutions and the relative contrast of resonances.
-We also assume continuity between adjacent positions in the magnetic field mapping and between successive temperatures.
-This continuity means that the fitting parameters extracted at a given position or temperature can serve as reasonable input conditions for the next fit.
+We also assume smooth evolution between adjacent positions in the magnetic field mapping and between successive temperatures.
+This assumption allows the fitting parameters extracted at a given position or temperature can serve as reasonable input conditions for the next fit.
 Therefore, we always seek a self-consistent and continuous magnetic field evolution in space and temperature.